 As luck would have it I had a 120mm OD ring light left over from the VMB installation and this was just about dead right to fit the Tormach 440 spindle diameter.
 All it needed was a mounting boss.

 On the drill press and on the VMB I machined up a boss in Acetal which left a mountain of swarf and I was not looking forward to another session vacuuming out the lathe.
 Then the thought struck me I have 3D printing so why not print a boss ?
 It is quite funny how you get locked into one way of doing things and then you step back and realise there are more ways to skin the cat.
 (Is that a non PC thing to say these days ???)

 Booted up Fusion 360 and one extrude pull and two extrude cuts plus three clamping screw holes had a design ready to print.
-Print time on the Sindoh was just under 4 hours.
-It looked a lot more professional than the Acetal ones.
+Print time on the Sindoh was just under 4 hours but this would be longer if the central hole for the spindle fit is smaller.
+The final product looked a lot more professional than the Acetal ones I had previously made.

 It also fits like a glove and the three M5 nylon screws lock it in place.
-I just need find a 12V plug top to drive it.
+I just need to find a 12V plug top power supply to power it.